2004 United States Senate elections: Florida

 Incumbent Democrat Bob Graham retired after three terms.
 The primary elections were held on August 31, 2004.
 Republican Mel Martínez won the open seat, beating Democrat Betty Castor, former president of the University of South Florida, former Education Commissioner of Florida, and former state senator.
-Martínez, a former U.S. Secretary of Housing and Urban Development, was supported by the Bush Administration.
+Martínez, a former U.S. Secretary of Housing and Urban Development, was supported by the Bush administration.

-Until the spring of 2004, Castor's fundraising was much slower than her Democratic and Republican rivals.
 In the spring, the campaign hired fundraising staff from the defunct presidential campaigns of Howard Dean and Bob Graham, and subsequently posted much higher fundraising numbers over the summer.
 Online grassroots techniques devised for the Dean campaign (Castor became a Dean Dozen candidate in August) were one contributing factor: another was the support of EMILY's List, which named Castor as its highest-rated candidate for the 2004 election cycle, even when her support for banning intact dilation and extraction (D&X) abortions was not in line with the EMILY's List support for woman's issues.
 The latter was a source of criticism during the August primary heat - a complaint was filed by a Deutsch supporter with the Federal Election Commission accusing inappropriate coordination with EMILY's List.
 The complaint was dismissed by the Federal Election Commission in 2005.

 Castor's handling of Sami Al-Arian became another source of criticism during the campaign.
 In June, The American Democracy Project, a 527 group founded by Bernie Friedman, began attacking Castor's handling of the incident, alleging that she had sufficient evidence to fire Al-Arian in the mid-1990s.
 Castor responded by stating that she never had sufficient evidence to fire Al-Arian, who was a tenured professor at the time.
 On June 29, Senator Graham, who had previously remained outside of the Al-Arian controversy, released a statement that "Betty Castor acted appropriately as President of the University of South Florida to deal with Sami Al-Arian": later, Graham and Senator Bill Nelson brokered an agreement between the Democratic candidates to refrain from negative campaigning against each other, although this agreement appeared to break down in the final weeks of the race, when Deutsch launched attack ads on television.

 Despite these controversies, Castor won the Democratic nomination on August 31.
 She was defeated, however, by Republican candidate Mel Martínez in a close race on November 2, 2004.
 The overwhelming support for Martínez among Latinos effectively counterbalanced Castor's relatively high popularity among swing voters throughout the state.

 There was some speculation that Castor would run for Governor of Florida in 2006 to replace Jeb Bush, who was ineligible for re-election due to term limits, but she announced in 2005 that she would not be a candidate.